Lecture "Pattern Recognition and Machine Learning"

 Exercises

 For each lecture topic on-demand video will be provided.
-On 30.11.2021 and on 01.02.2022 there will be an in-presence exercise to discuss your questions and requested topics.
+There will be an in-presence exercises to discuss your questions and requested topics.
 You may send in questions (if you want the answer to be supported by slides) or exercise topic suggestions to This email address is being protected from spambots.
 You need JavaScript enabled to view it. at any time.

 Video Content Material